Clive and Sylvia Richards Charity

 On his retirement in 2009 H.M.
 The Queen invested him CVO.

 Peregrine has served as a trustee of a number of charities as well as a director of several investment trusts.
-He is a Freeman of the City of London and continues to be involved actively in the development of a new bank.
+He is a Freeman of the City of London.

 David retired in 2013 following a career in secondary education as a modern foreign languages teacher and, from 2003-13, as Headteacher/Executive Head of Bishop Vesey’s Grammar School, Sutton Coldfield.